yracine/device-type.myautomatic/README.md

 /**************************************************************************************************/

 <b>7) Under the SmartThings app (on your tablet or smartphone), you should then
-see the new Automatic Object(s) under the 'Things' shortcut on the dashboard</b>
+see the new Automatic Object(s) under the 'myHome/Things' shortcut on the dashboard</b>

 /**************************************************************************************************/